I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 Kilimanjaro in December

 December through to January is the second busiest time for hiking Kilimanjaro.
-Although there is a good chance of rain and cloud cover on the lower altitudes, the higher slopes are normally clear and dry, except for the ever-present snow on the peak, despite being only a few degrees south of the equator.
+Although there is a good chance of rain and cloud cover on the lower altitudes, the higher slopes are normally clear and dry, except for the ever-present snow on the peak.
 Sunrises from the Uhuru Peak are absolutely breathtaking at this time of year.

 Zanzibar in December

 December marks the end of the wet season and the start of the short dry season.
-The first half of the month tends to have more rain, gradually decreasing during the latter half.
-Showers however are light and short and mostly in the late afternoons.
+The first half of the month tends to have more rain, which decreases during the latter half.
+Showers are light and short, and happen mostly in the late afternoons.

-The hotel and beaches start to fill after the quieter wet season and there is generally a festive atmosphere on the streets and beaches of Zanzibar.
-Stone Town is abuzz with several cultural feasts and celebrations taking place almost daily, adding to the already relaxed tropical island feel.
+Hotels and beaches start to fill up after the quieter wet season and there is generally a festive atmosphere on the streets and beaches of Zanzibar.
+Stone Town is abuzz with several cultural celebrations and feasts taking place almost daily, adding to the already relaxed tropical island feel.
 All in all, a wonderful time to visit Zanzibar.

 Save time and ensure an incredible safari experience